I was quite taken by the following sequence from The Uncanny X-Men #166, dated Feb. 1983.

 I don't love the red background in Pn.
-4, as it kind-of washes out Wolverine's fist, but I'll give Glynis Oliver the benefit of the doubt and figure that, in addition to the rage/violence/bloodlust suggested by the red as Logan's claws extend, she's intentionally focusing our eyes on the claws and the "Snikt!" by making them (no pun intended) pop.
+4, as it kind-of washes out Wolverine's fist, but I'll give Glynis Oliver the benefit of the doubt and figure that, in addition to the rage/violence/bloodlust suggested by the red as Logan's claws extend, she's intentionally focusing our eyes on the claws and the "Snikt!" by making them, well, pop.
 The way the brown and red blend together produces a result similar to that of a photography lens focusing, which reminds me that I'd much rather have the effect accomplished this way than the actual blurring — to denote either speed or "lens focus" — through computer effects, rather common in comics today and not at all to my liking.

 Maybe that's a lot to say about a five-panel sequence in an issue of X-Men, but you don't have to be studying Eisner, Kurtzman, or Krigstein to examine the medium.

 Kindred Posts: eXtras; Foyer, Guns, and Honeys; A Wing and a Prayer